 For the 115 million young people between the ages of 15 and 24 around the world who cannot read, the future is uncertain.

 For the 115 million young people between the ages of 15 and 24 around the world who cannot read, the future is uncertain.
 UNICEF is working hard to strengthen local education systems and to provide schools with the teacher training and supplies needed to help build a better world for everyone.
-Please support UNICEF's education programs.

-Photo at top: This little girl learned to read at a UNICEF-supported school in Zumbahua, Ecuador. © UNICEF/UN043279/Palombi
+Top photo: This little girl learned to read at a UNICEF-supported school in Zumbahua, Ecuador. © UNICEF/UN043279/Palombi